apache/spark/python/docs/source/development/contributing.rst

 Contributing and Maintaining Type Hints
 ----------------------------------------

-PySpark type hints are inlined, to take advantage of static type checking within the functions.
+PySpark type hints are inlined, to take advantage of static type checking.

+As a rule of thumb, only public API is annotated.

 Annotations should, when possible: